 Steamed halibut has a clean, mild flavor that complements this pungent sauce.
 We used a bamboo steamer set over simmering water to steam the fish.
 It’s helpful to lightly coat the bamboo with cooking spray before adding the fish.

-4 Alaska Gold halibut fillets (8 ounces each)
+- 4 Alaska Gold Halibut Portions (8 ounces each)

-- Combine 1 cup water, rice, coconut milk, and ¼ t salt in a medium sauce pan; bring to a boil.
+Combine 1 cup water, rice, coconut milk, and ¼ tsp. salt in a medium sauce pan; bring to a boil.
 Cover, reduce heat and simmer 15 minutes or until liquid is absorbed.
 Remove from heat; let stand 5 minutes.
 Stir in cilantro.

-- Sprinkle fish evenly with remaining ¼ t salt and pepper.
+Sprinkle halibut portions evenly with remaining ¼ tsp salt and pepper.
 Steam fish, covered, 8 minutes or until fish flakes easily when tested with a fork or until desired degree of doneness.
 Place ½ cup rice on each of 4 plates; top with 1 fillet.
-Drizzle each serving with 2 T sauce.
+Drizzle each serving with 2 tbsp. sauce.
 Serve with lime wedges.
 Yield: 4 servings.

 The sauce is so good that I always double that part of the recipe and it generally all gets eaten!